At Ventive, we prefer ReactNative (RN), an open-source framework for developing mobile applications for iOS and Android rapidly.

 (i * r = c)

-At the high end
+On the high end of mobile app development

 The thing is, on average, .NET developers are 2-3 times more expensive than PHP, Laravel, or NodeJS developers.
 So your cost will end up 2-3 times higher for the same application.
-Open-source based applications, if developed properly, will be significantly more economical to build, maintain, and run on an ongoing basis.
+Open-source-based applications, if developed properly, will be significantly more economical to build, maintain, and run on an ongoing basis.

-At the low end
+On the low end of the development process

 On the other end of the spectrum is choosing underpowered solutions that seem cost-effective at first, but fail when required to scale.
 With the many technologies and content management systems (CMSs) available, it's tempting to misuse a framework for rapid product delivery.